adrido/minetest-mapper-cpp/doc/manual.rst

 	If ``--drawmap<figure>`` is used, the geometry specifies map (image) coordinates, where 0,0 is the top-left corner of the map-part of the image, and coordinates increase to the right and down.
-Any points on the left and top scale have negative coordinates.
+Any points on the left and top scale (if present) have negative coordinates.

-	Note that the combination of geometry and color should be a single argument.
-This means that the pair must be enclosed in quotes together on the command-line, else they will be misinterpreted as two command-line arguments.
+	Note that the combination of geometry and color (and text if applicable) must be a single argument.
+This means that they *must* be enclosed in quotes together on the command-line, else they will be misinterpreted as two or more command-line arguments.

 	Example: